-By mid-winter, it's safe to say your go-to soup recipes have gotten a bit monotonous.
+By mid-winter, it's safe to say your go-to vegetarian soup recipes have gotten a bit monotonous.
 Sure, at the start of the season, we couldn't get enough of rich butternut squash soup and creamy cauliflower soup, but now that January is almost here, we're looking to break out of our recipe rut.
 Enter: lentils.
 As it turns out, these extremely versatile legumes can be cooked up any number of ways.
 Spanning a Moroccan-inspired stew with spicy red harissa to a French soup filled with caramelized onions, these crazy-delicious lentil soup recipes are so good that you're going to want to keep them in heavy rotation until spring.

 Craving cozy comfort food?
 Seven lentil soup recipes right this way.